robincamille/bot-tutorial-jumpstart-2020/README.md

 ## Fork this repository
 Get this code onto your local machine.

 1. Fork this repository by clicking the button labeled 'fork' in the top right corner of this window.
+This will add this repository to your own GitHub account.

 2. Clone the repository to your local machine.
-- Copy the repository url from your browser.
+- Go to the repository in your account: github.com/(your account name)/bot-tutorial-jumpstart
+- Select the green "Code" button and copy the URL there, which should end in .git
-- In your terminal [mac] or command line [windows], navigate to the repository where you  want this repository to live (your Desktop, for example), and then run the following command to clone the repository to that location: `git clone [repository url]`
+- In your terminal [mac] or command line [windows], navigate to the folder where you  want this repository to live (your Desktop, for example), and then run the following command to clone the repository to that location: `git clone [repository url ending in .git]`

 3. Navigate into that repository with the command `cd bot-tutorial-jumpstart`